HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 From the histogram, we can see that this image has a wider spread of pixel values.
 There are bars of similar height across many different values (rather than just one big peak at the left hand side).
+Note that the alternating high and low bars are due to napari-matplotlib using bins of fractional width e.g.
+2.54 - this will hopefully be adjustable in future plugin versions.

 Image histograms are a great way to quickly summarise and compare pixel values of different images.